+1 609-595-4900

 Factors Affecting the Cost of Front Door Replacement

-When budgeting for a front door replacement, it’s important to consider all cost factors beyond just the door itself.
-Materials account for the largest portion of the expense, with steel and fiberglass generally being more affordable than high-end wood or custom glass designs.
+Material accounts for the largest share of the expense.
+Steel and fiberglass are generally more affordable than high-end wood or custom glass designs.

-Energy efficiency should also be factored into the decision.
-High-quality doors with insulated cores and weatherproof seals can reduce heating and cooling costs, making them a long-term investment in home efficiency.
-Many modern doors are ENERGY STAR® certified, meaning they meet strict standards for insulation and performance.
+Energy efficiency matters long-term.
+Doors with insulated cores and weatherproof seals cut heating and cooling costs.
+Many modern doors carry ENERGY STAR certification, meaning they meet strict insulation and performance standards.

 Tips to Save Money on Door Installation Costs